Bahinska/python_education_Bahinska/README.md

-Repository for LNU study tasks
+Repository for LNU programming tasks.